-People usually keep business cards in their wallets or card holders for a long time.
+People usually keep business cards in their wallets or cardholders for a long time.
 Oversized cards, however, are more likely to end up being thrown in the trash bin because most people may find these annoying, unfriendly, and useless.
-The standard 3.5 by 2-inch business cards are still the great choice.
+The standard 3.5 by 2-inch business cards are still a great choice.

 Using Thin Paper

 You may be on a limited budget and want to save a little money on your cards.
-But remember that using cheap, thin cardstock is often taken as poor and unreliable products or services.
-If you want to build trust and loyalty with your would-be customers and clients, consider printing your cards on a paper with appropriate thickness.
-Otherwise, it will send just a message to the recipients, “I don’t care about the quality.”
+But remember that using cheap, thin cardstock is often taken as poor and unreliable service.
+If you want to build trust and loyalty with your clients, consider printing your cards on paper with appropriate thickness.
+Otherwise, it will send just a message to recipients, “I don’t care about the quality.”

 Using Harsh Color Schemes

 Color choices are so important that they can make or break your business cards.
 You need to understand how colors work together before starting to design, or the balance of your business card design may be negatively affected.
 Avoid using color schemes that are impertinent to your brand or clash with your business industry or color contrasts that make the business card design uncomfortable to look at.
 Cheesy and unprofessional colors pairing should be also avoided.